DevMountain/Timeline/README.md

 ### Reduce Code Repetition

-Refactor the photo selection functionality from the Account Setup and Add Post scenes into a child view controller.
+Refactor the photo selection functionality from the Add Post scene into a child view controller.

 Child view controllers control views that are a subview of another view controller.
 It is a great way to encapsulate functionality into one class that can be reused in multiple places.
 This is a great tool for any time you want a similar view to be present in multiple places.